Professional edition active

 Symptoms and Signs of Neonatal Cholestasis

-Cholestasis typically is noted in the first 2 weeks of life.
-Infants are jaundiced and often have dark urine (containing conjugated bilirubin), acholic stools, and hepatomegaly.
+Cholestasis typically manifests in the first 2 weeks of life.
+Dark urine (containing conjugated bilirubin), acholic stools, and hepatomegaly can help distinguish cholestasis from physiologic jaundice and other causes of neonatal jaundice.

 If cholestasis persists, chronic pruritus is common, as are symptoms and signs of fat-soluble vitamin deficiency; progression on growth charts may show a decline.